Versteend Verleden (2023)

 On the island of Schouwen-Duivenland, it is evident how we, as humans, exert control over nature, particularly in the case of water.
 The question remains whether we can sustain this control in the long run.
 This vulnerability makes Zeeland a place with an uncertain future.

-Outdoor exhibition ‘The Future Has Many Histories’
+Outdoor art route ‘The Future Has Many Histories’

 On show: March 2023 - March 2025